gfx-rs/rspirv/README.md

 * APIs for processing SPIR-V modules
 * Command line tools building on top of the APIs for common processing tasks

-rspirv defines a common SPIR-V [data representation][doc-mr] (MR) as the medium for various purposes. rspirv also provides a [builder][doc-builder] to build the MR interactively and a [parser][doc-parser] to parse a given SPIR-V binary module into its MR. A higher level structured representation is currently under developing.
+rspirv defines a common SPIR-V [data representation][doc-dr] (DR) as the medium for various purposes. rspirv also provides a [builder][doc-builder] to build the DR interactively and a [parser][doc-parser] to parse a given SPIR-V binary module into its DR. A higher level structured representation is currently under developing.

 [SPIR-V][spirv] is a common intermediate language for representing graphics